sreenidhi2210/coffe_site/README.md

-# coffe_site MY first Flutterapp development along with  firebase  with the hrlp of you tube tutorial "THE NET NINJA".In this flutter web app you can give ur preffered coffe type with the amount oif sugar and coffe you want.
+# coffe_site MY first Flutterapp development along with  firebase which I developed with the help of you tube tutorial "THE NET NINJA".In this flutter web app you can give ur preffered coffe type with the amount oif sugar and coffe you want.